fmetivier/OpenPattern/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OpenPattern's documentation, a python library for sewing geeks !
+Welcome to OpenPattern's documentation: a python library for sewing geeks !
 ===========================================================================